6 Top Career Areas in International Business & Trade

 As companies expand into different international markets, they rely on the expertise of operations managers to help set up new offices or other facilities and establish solid business presences.
 That can mean a lot of travel opportunities or even chances to live and work in fun or exotic places in other parts of the world.
 Plus, positions in this area often involve building professional relationships with interesting individuals or partnerships with foreign companies and suppliers.

 Operations managers can earn great salaries.
-In fact, median pay in the U.S. was over $97,000 in 2015, and many people in the field earned over $187,000.*** Other possible job titles and positions include foreign project director, country manager, or international management consultant.
+In fact, median pay in the U.S. was $99,310 in 2016, and many people in the field earned over $208,000.*** Other possible job titles and positions include foreign project director, country manager, or international management consultant.
 In each case, you can help oversee a company's direct investment in a foreign market.

 4. International Shipping and Logistics